The page has been translated by Gen AI.

 hostname

-You can see that the host name is randomly generated starting with “WIN-”.
+You can see that the host name is randomly generated and starts with “WIN-”.

 Change the host name to the planned name addc-2.
-Windows servers require a restart when changing the host name.
+Windows servers require a restart when the host name is changed.

 Color mode